locuoco/molecular_dynamics/README.md

 ## The code
 The code makes use of C++ templates and concepts (thus it requires C++20) and is organised in many header files, that can be included from one or more compilation units.
 It is organised in the following way:
+* `gui`: directory which contains the management of the GUI (Graphical User Interface).
+  * `shaders`: directory which contains shaders for the rendering of impostors (for fast rendering of spheres), post-processing filters (fast approximate anti-aliasing, blue noise dithering) and text.
+  * `controls.hpp`: includes a function to manage keyboard and mouse controls.
+  * `Font.hpp`: class for drawing text on the window.
+  * `graphics.hpp`: class that manages the graphics used in this specific program.
+  * `shader.hpp`: some functions to load shaders from file.
+  * `stb_image.h`: a single-header file, public domain library for loading images (taken from [here](https://github.com/nothings/stb/blob/master/stb_image.h)).
-* `math`: directory which contains helper functions and FFT implementation
+* `math`: directory which contains helper functions and FFT implementation.
   * `dft.hpp`: contains the `dft` class which implements a simple radix-2 FFT algorithm for both real and complex inputs, and also multidimensional variants.
   * `helper.hpp`: some math helper functions.
 * `physics`: directory which contains part of code relevant to the resolution of the physical/numerical problem.